fullmakeralchemist/dataengweather/README.md

 <img src="media/12.png">
 </p>

 Another option is save data in SD card in the Opla Kit that is an available option to avoid using communication protocol, is the scenario that a sensor is located is a place that is not available for communication protocols can be used a battery and a sd card to collect the data and upload in specific periods of time.
+(Will add this code later)

 ## Database Design
 ### Entity-Relationship Diagram (ERD)